Pramin4353/java_Sample_repo/readme.md

-Its a set of Java code
+Its a set of Java code!